mdable2/MLO3/guides/getting_started.md

 One last note is that this was done pushing straight to the `main` branch which is usually bad practice as we would usually want to create a `feature branch` first and do a merge request.
 For now, it is okay the way we did it.
 If you are unfamiliar with what a `feature branch` is or a `merge request`...bring it up now!

 20. Navigate to your Github repo code page in your browser.
 You should see the code changes we made live after you push.

+## Troubleshooting
+* for Mac users terminal by default does not run code (getting started - step#7).
+Found a fix: Launch Visual Studio Code.
+Press Cmd ⌘ + Shift ⇧ + P to open the Command Palette.
+Type in shell command and select the Shell command: Install ‘code’ command in PATH to install it